 Real Life Heroes: on a journey towards quality healthcare

-Ms. Omar shares her story as part of the #RealLifeHeroes campaign, by the UN Office for the Coordination of Humanitarian Affairs (OCHA), ahead of this year’s "https://www.un.org/en/observances/humanitarian-day" >World Humanitarian Day, on 19 August.
+Ms Omar shares her story as part of the #RealLifeHeroes campaign, by the UN Office for the Coordination of Humanitarian Affairs (OCHA), ahead of this year's World Humanitarian Day, on 19 August.

 In Kenya, some 70 per cent of the population live in remote areas, where it's hard to get quality healthcare, and difficult for sick people to reach hospitals.
 That's why we decided to bring healthcare to the community.